jay-law/nextcloud-2-terraform/README.md

 This tutorial is designed to walk users through installing Nextcloud in AWS (Amazon Web Services) using Terraform and Ansible.
 It's more of a working example opposed to an in-depth tutorial.

 In the first part of the tutorial, Terraform will be used to:
-- Create an EC2 instance.
-Used to host Nextcloud.
+- Create an EC2 instance
-- Create security groups and assign them to the EC2 instance.
-Provides access to Nextcloud.
+- Create security groups and assign them to the EC2 instance
-- Create an elastic IP address and assign it to the EC2 instance.
-Provides flexability when redeploying Nextcloud.
+- Create an elastic IP address and assign it to the EC2 instance
+- Attach pem file to EC2 instance

 In the second part of the tutorial, Ansible will be used to:
+- Install and configure MySQL (database)
+    - `roles/common/tasks/configure_database.yml`
+- Install and configure Apache (web server)
+    - `roles/common/tasks/configure_web.yml`
+- Install and configure Nextcloud (application)
+    - `roles/common/tasks/configure_nextcloud.yml`
+- Install a Nextcloud app
-- [todo]
+    - `roles/apps/tasks/main.yml`

 Tested with the following:
 - Local machine